jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The more individuals realize the big picture and act like their actions matter, the happier their society.
 And the job of inspiring individuals to believe in the big picture is the work of philosophy.

+It's philosophy that makes strangers form communities.
+Like Nationalism did for Revolutionary France, or Communism did for the Soviet Union.

 Think of the American Founding Fathers who got millions of strangers to form a new country.
 It was the philosophy inside the many pamphlets, the Declaration of Independence, and especially the US Consitution that made people spread throughout 13 states realize the big picture.
-To all prosper, they needed to start, and become Americans.
+To all prosper, they needed to become Americans who believed in "Life, Liberty, and the Pursuit of Happiness".

 So, what the heck are good political decisions today?
 Who are the good guys?
 Every newspaper, politician, and political party says they're fighting for the good of our society.
 But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?